CopernicaMarketingSoftware/Documentation/Mailerq/5.0/rabbitmq-install.md

 ## Check your login and password

-By default, when you install RabbitMQ, it creates a user with login `guest` and password `guest`.
-These are the login credentials that you have to include in the configuration file of MailerQ to allow MailerQ to connect to RabbitMQ.
+By default, RabbitMQ is installed with a user with login `guest` and password `guest`.
+These are the login credentials that you have to include in the configuration file of MailerQ.
 However, this guest/guest login only works for clients that connect to RabbitMQ locally (from the same machine).
 If you run MailerQ and RabbitMQ on different servers, the `guest/guest` login does not work.
 Therefore, if you install RabbitMQ and MailerQ on different machines, you either need to add a user with a